osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Get Field Mappings"></a>

 Gets the collection of field mappings resolved for the data view.
-These show the exact data behind every field, for each data item, for each group.
+These show the exact data behind every field, for each data item, for each group.<br/>

 ### Request
 ```text